Skip to main content

 After a dip last month, layoff activity has ticked back up.

-This data points to mounting pressure on the Alabama labor market, with activity running above both recent and year-ago benchmarks.
-The Construction sector warrants close attention heading into the next period.
+These figures highlight mounting pressure on the Alabama labor market, with activity running above both recent and year-ago benchmarks.
+The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Alabama.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Alabama WARN notices, browse layoffs by state, or download the full dataset.